-HPOT 5314 Health and Community Settings (3:3:0,F) Reviews trends affecting healthcare system delivery and implications for community practice.
+HPOT 5314 Health and Community Settings (3:3:0,F) This course reviews trends affecting healthcare system delivery and implications for community practice.
 An appreciation for difference in cultural and social systems is emphasized.
 Evaluation of community needs, alternative settings, practice expansion, and consultation skills are discussed.
 Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.
-ISBN: 978-0131708082
+ISBN: 978-0-8036-2580-8